scala/scala3/docs/_spec/06-expressions.md

 A named parameter of an anonymous function may be optionally preceded by an `implicit` modifier.
 In that case the parameter is labeled [`implicit`](07-implicits.html#implicit-parameters-and-views); however the parameter section itself does not count as an [implicit parameter section](07-implicits.html#implicit-parameters).
 Hence, arguments to anonymous functions always have to be given explicitly.

 ### Translation
-If the expected type of the anonymous function is of the shape `scala.Function´n´[´S_1 , \ldots , S_n´, ´R\,´]`, or can be [SAM-converted](#sam-conversion) to such a function type, the type `´T_i´` of a parameter `´x_i´` can be omitted, as far as `´S_i´` is defined in the expected type, and `´T_i´ = ´S_i´` is assumed.
+If the expected type of the anonymous function is of the shape `scala.Function´n´[´S_1´, ..., ´S_n´, ´R\,´]`, or can be [SAM-converted](#sam-conversion) to such a function type, the type `´T_i´` of a parameter `´x_i´` can be omitted, as far as `´S_i´` is defined in the expected type, and `´T_i´ = ´S_i´` is assumed.
 Furthermore, the expected type when type checking ´e´ is ´R´.

 If there is no expected type for the function literal, all formal parameter types `´T_i´` must be specified explicitly, and the expected type of ´e´ is undefined.
-The type of the anonymous function is `scala.Function´n´[´T_1 , \ldots , T_n´, ´R\,´]`, where ´R´ is the [packed type](#expression-typing) of ´e´. ´R´ must be equivalent to a type which does not refer to any of the formal parameters ´x_i´.
+The type of the anonymous function is `scala.Function´n´[´T_1´, ..., ´T_n´, ´R\,´]`, where ´R´ is the [packed type](#expression-typing) of ´e´. ´R´ must be equivalent to a type which does not refer to any of the formal parameters ´x_i´.

 The eventual run-time value of an anonymous function is determined by the expected type:
-  - a subclass of one of the builtin function types, `scala.Function´n´[´S_1 , \ldots , S_n´, ´R\,´]` (with ´S_i´ and ´R´ fully defined),
+  - a subclass of one of the builtin function types, `scala.Function´n´[´S_1, ..., S_n´, ´R\,´]` (with ´S_i´ and ´R´ fully defined),
   - a [single-abstract-method (SAM) type](#sam-conversion);
   - `PartialFunction[´T´, ´U´]`
   - some other type.